-Emma practices in criminal, regulatory and public law.
+Emma practises in criminal, regulatory and public law.
 She combines an eye for detail with hard work, seeking always to provide informed but practical advice to her clients, and has a particular interest in cases which straddle the criminal and public law spheres.

 Emma began practising in 2005, and for the first 5 years concentrated almost exclusively on criminal work.
 Those years allowed her to develop into a versatile advocate, with significant experience of prosecuting and defending before the criminal courts at all levels.